Application and Admission

 Admission to the IMPRS-EPPC requires successful application to the program.
 Applications will be accepted only through the FHI online application platform, during fixed application periods twice per year.
 The application periods will be announced here.

-We just closed our call for applications on Apr 30 2023.
-A new call in fall 2023 will be announced here.
+We just closed our call for applications on Oct 31 2023.
+A new call in spring 2024 will be announced here.

 Any application to the IMPRS-EPPC will require the following documents:

 - Curriculum vitae